Ariyike Akinbobola

-Ariyike Lawal-Akinbobola (born 25 April 1982), professionally known as Ariyike Akinbobola, is a Nigerian television presenter, talk show host, model, blogger, trained lawyer and occasional actress.
+Ariyike Lawal-Akinbobola (born 25 April 1982), professionally known as Ariyike Akinbobola, is a Canada-based Nigerian author, television presenter, talk show host, model, blogger, trained lawyer and occasional actress.
 Since 2011, she has worked as an associate producer and TV presenter for Spice TV a fashion and lifestyle channel on the DSTV platform.
-She hosts Spice TV's flagship programme 'On the Couch' and in addition she has produced and presented the fashion news and has as well presented other TV Shows including Sugar and Spice, Urban Spice, Instant Beauty Queen and Project Swan.
-She also currently presents the gadget show Spice Toys.
+She hosted Spice TV's flagship programme 'On the Couch' and in addition she has produced and presented the fashion news and has as well presented other TV Shows including Sugar and Spice, Urban Spice, Instant Beauty Queen and Project Swan.
+She also presented Spice TV's gadget show, Spice Toys.
+Her children's book, the Beautifully Coloured, has been certified a bestseller on Amazon.

 Early life

-Akinbobola was born at St. Nicholas hospital in Lagos, Nigeria and is the fifth of six children of Mojeed Adewale and Ladun Lawal (née Ojutalayo).
+Akinbobola was born at St. Nicholas hospital Lagos, Nigeria and is the fifth of six children of Mojeed Adewale and Ladun Lawal (née Ojutalayo).
 She is of Yoruba descent.
 Her father, Mojeed Adewale, studied economics at the Obafemi Awolowo University, Ile-Ife.
 He was a civil servant with the Federal Government of Nigeria and worked in several capacities in various Federal Ministries, retiring at the rank of Director of Fiscal Budget in the Federal Ministry of Finance.
 Her mother Ladun Lawal, is a titled Chief in Nigeria with the moniker 'The Yeye-oba of Iyanfoworogi-Ife', she is a Pharmacist and runs a small scale pharmaceutical manufacturing company in Ile-Ife, Osun State, with a branch in Lagos State.

 Akinbobola's love for entertainment began when she was a little child.
 She and her siblings used to play dress up and choreograph musical performances at family functions.
 She attended Federal Home Science Primary School, Ikoyi, Lagos where she was a member of the Brownies Society and when she got into high school at Queen's College, Lagos, she was a constant face on stage at variety shows and school award ceremonies.
 Due to her jovial and friendly nature, she won the award for 'Miss Friendly' for her class, during their class of 1998 final year award night.
 Afterwards, she proceeded to the University of Lagos, Akoka to study law.

 In 2006, she obtained an LLB in Law after which she proceeded to the Nigerian Law school, Lagos where she obtained a BL in Law.

 Akinbobola who was very close to her father suffered a huge loss when her father passed on in January 2010 after battling with Parkinson's disease for over 15 years.

 In 2011, after practising law for a few years, she obtained a diploma in Television Presenting at the London Academy of Media, Film and Television.